faustbrian/huckle/docs/connection-commands.md

----
-title: Connection Commands
-description: Define and execute CLI connection commands for nodes like database clients, SSH, and APIs.
----

 Define and execute CLI connection commands for nodes like database clients, SSH, and APIs.

 **Use case:** Quick access to database shells, SSH connections, and other CLI tools using stored nodes.